About COVID-19 and pregnant women

 - are coughing up blood

-- go blue in the face or lips
+- go blue in the lips

 - feel cold or clammy, or your skin looks pale or patchy